 the Criss Cole Rehabilitation Center.

 Obtain and use appropriate school records as a source to determine a student's eligibility and to develop an IPE.
 School testing that includes a diagnosis determined by school professionals (for example, a diagnostician, licensed specialist in school psychology, speech pathologist, etc.) may be used to establish an impairment for the purpose of determining eligibility.
-For information on eligibility determination, see B-300: Determining Eligibility, and for information on IPE development, see B-500: Individualized Plan for Employment.
+For information on eligibility determination, see B-300: Determining Eligibility, and for information on IPE development, see B-500: Individualized Plan for Employment and Post-Employment.

 Complete a comprehensive assessment of the eligible individual's unique strengths, resources, priorities, concerns, abilities, capabilities, interests, and informed choice, including the need for supported employment services provided in the most integrated setting possible, consistent with the individual's informed choice, as defined by WIOA